m5stack/m5-docs/docs/en/unit/thermal.md

 ## Description

-**<mark>THERMAL</mark>** is a thermal camera Unit contained thermopile sensors named **MLX90640**.
+**THERMAL** is a thermal imager Unit contains a thermopile sensors named **MLX90640**.
 It can be used to measure the surface temperature of an object and form a thermographic image by a temperature gradient composed of different surface temperatures.
-The image size and resolution of the MLX90640 output is **32 x 24**.
+The image resolution is **32 x 24**.

 The MLX90640 Infrared (IR) sensor array combines high resolution and reliable operation in harsh environments, providing a cost-effective alternative to more expensive high-end thermal imaging cameras.
 Unlike the case of a microbolometer, the sensor does not require frequent recalibration, ensuring continuous monitoring and reducing system cost.

 The field of view (FoV) option includes a standard 55° x 35° version and a wide angle version of 110° x 75° for distances up to 7m.
-THERMAL uses a version of **110°×75° FoV**, also known as the BAA package.
+This Unit is **110°×75° FoV**, also known as the BAA package.

-The Unit communicates with the M5Core through the Grove A interface, and its IIC address is **0x33**
+The Unit communicates with the M5Core through the Grove A interface, IIC address is **0x33**

 <img src="assets/img/product_pics/unit/thermal/unit_thermal_05.png">

-## Feature
+## Product Features

 - Operating Voltage: 3V ~ 3.6V
 - Current Consumption: 23mA